benjyongzh/credit-card-bill-tracker/docs/System Architecture.md

 database URL, credentials and OAuth settings.
 The backend reads this file when `spring.profiles.active=local`.

-CI is handled by GitHub Actions (`test.yml`) which builds the Maven and npm projects and validates Liquibase changelogs.
-Runtime environments include local, CI (`application-ci.properties`) and production with external config files.
+CI is handled by GitHub Actions (`backend.yml` and `frontend.yml`) which build the Maven and npm projects and validate Liquibase changelogs.
+Runtime environments include local,
+CI (`application-ci.properties`) and production with external config files.

 ## 6. Monitoring, Logging, & Alerts